-1. Prospective applicants learn about the registration requirements by accessing the registration section of the website based on their academic education.
-If an applicant obtained international social work academic credentials, there is a link to the CASW website where an application package for a credential evaluation "Assessment of Foreign Trained Social Workers' Degrees" can be found.

-2. Prospective applicants will find a link to the IESW - Certificate in Canadian Social Work Practice - the social work bridging program at Ryerson University.
-Note: Participation in the IESW bridging program is not a requirement for registration in the College.

-3. Language proficiency requirements as outlined in the Registration Policy.
+- 1. Prospective applicants learn about the registration requirements by accessing the registration section of the website based on their academic education.
+If an applicant obtained international social work academic credentials, there is a link to the CASW website where an application package for a credential evaluation "Assessment of Foreign Trained Social Workers' Degrees" can be found. - 2.
+Prospective applicants will find a link to the IESW Certificate in Canadian Social Work Practice the social work bridging program at Ryerson University.
+Note: Participation in the IESW bridging program is not a requirement for registration in the College. - 3.
+Language proficiency requirements as outlined in the Registration Policy.
 Contact information of the language proficiency testing systems approved by the College are made available.
-Also available are the language proficiency scores that are acceptable to the College.

-4. The section "Relevant Links" provides a number of web addresses that may be helpful to social workers who obtained international social work academic qualifications.

-5. Information regarding the CASW, language proficiency testing systems acceptable to the College, and translation services, are also found in the Career Map "Access to the Social Worker and Social Service Worker Designation in Ontario" which is posted on the website of the Ontario Ministry of Citizenship and Immigration.

-6. Information regarding the CASW, language proficiency testing systems acceptable to the College, and translation services are also found in previous "Fair Registration Practices Reports" which can be found on the College website and linked from the website of the Office of the Fairness Commissioner.

-m) any timelines, deadlines or time limits that applicants will be subject to during the registration process
+Also available are the language proficiency scores that are acceptable to the College. - 4.
+The section "Relevant Links" provides a number of web addresses that may be helpful to social workers who obtained international social work academic qualifications. - 5.
+Information regarding the CASW, language proficiency testing systems acceptable to the College, and translation services, are also found in the Career Map "Access to the Social Worker and Social Service Worker Designation in Ontario" which is posted on the website of the Ontario Ministry of Citizenship and Immigration. - 6.
+Information regarding the CASW, language proficiency testing systems acceptable to the College, and translation services are also found in previous "Fair Registration Practices Reports" which can be found on the College website and linked from the website of the Office of the Fairness Commissioner. - m) any timelines, deadlines or time limits that applicants will be subject to during the registration process

-1. Overall, the College does not have timelines, deadlines or time limits on the application process.
-However, the College does communicate with applicants whose applications remain incomplete approximately every two months.
-After several such communications, if the application remains incomplete, a letter is forwarded with a deadline provided.
+- 1. The College introduced a timeline in which applicants are expected to provide the application form, documentation and fees.
+If, after this timeline (60 days) the application remains incomplete, a letter is forwarded with a deadline provided.
 If the file remains incomplete when the deadline passes, the file is closed.
-Review of applications commences once all documents and payment of the correct fees are received at the College.

-2. Applicants requesting a review of the Registrar's Proposal to refuse to issue a certificate of registration are informed of the deadline, as set out in the SWSSWA to initiate a request for review.
+Review of applications commences once all documents and payment of the correct fees are received at the College. - 2.
+Applicants requesting a review of the Registrar's Proposal to refuse to issue a certificate of registration are informed of the deadline, as set out in the SWSSWA to initiate a request for review.
 The applicant is informed of the sixty day timeframe within which to request a review of the Registrar's Proposal.